 1. Mountain Summits

 The Adirondacks are home to some of the most ruggedly picturesque mountains in the northeast, and come fall they are bathed in brilliant color.
 To get a new perspective on the landscape, climb a Saranac 6er or a Lake Placid 9er!
-These smaller mountains surrounding nearby Saranac Lake and Lake Placid are beginner-friendly, well-marked and maintained, and lead to stunning scenery.
+These smaller mountains surrounding nearby Saranac Lake and Lake Placid are beginner-friendly hikes, well-marked and maintained, and lead to stunning scenery.
 Hike St. Regis Mountain and you can scale a fire tower at the top for even better views, or take the family up Cobble Hill for a bird's eye view of Lake Placid.
-Not only is hiking a fun way to get out and explore the region, you'll also enjoy views that are far more expansive than you could get anywhere else.
+Not only is fall hiking a fun way to get out and explore the region, but you'll also enjoy views that are far more expansive than you could get anywhere else.

 3. Zip Lines